Gao Jianfu

-Gao Jianfu (高劍父, pronounced "Gou Gim Fu" in Cantonese; 1879–1951) was a Chinese artist during World War II.
-He is known for leading the Lingnan School's effort to modernize Chinese traditional painting as a "new national art."
+Gao Jianfu (高劍父, pronounced "Gou Gim Fu" in Cantonese; 1879–1951) was a Chinese artist active before and during World War II.
+He is known for leading the Lingnan School's effort to modernize Chinese traditional painting as a "new national art".
 Along with his brother Gao Qifeng and friend Chen Shuren, Gao Jianfu brought the nihonga style of painting to China.

 Early life

 Gao Jianfu was born in 1879 in the city of Canton, located in the Guangdong Province.

 Education

 When Gao Jianfu was thirteen, he entered the studio of Chinese artist Ju Lian in Lishan, and for the next seven years he acted as his apprentice.
 During his time with Ju Lian, Gao Jianfu painted in a similar style as his master: bright, colorful, and realistic.
 The subject matter of his paintings were mainly birds, flowers, and landscapes.
 At Ju Lian's studio, Gao Jianfu became close friends with Chen Shuren, a fellow artist.

 In 1903, Gao Jianfu began working under the painter and collector Wu Deyi.
 Here he was introduced to works of the Chinese tradition.

 He studied at the Canton Christian College, now known as Lingnan University.
-Two of his most influential instructors included "a French teacher of painting only known by his Chinese name, Mai La," and Yamamoto Baigai, one of the many Japanese teachers then in China.
+Two of his most influential instructors included "a French teacher of painting only known by his Chinese name, Mai La", and Yamamoto Baigai, one of the many Japanese teachers then in China.
 Greatly inspired by his professors, Jianfu felt compelled to leave for Tokyo.